 Taking out health insurance

-You should also consider taking out insurance which covers the above additional costs, because you are not entitled to free health care for illnesses that existed before you arrived in the UK or anything that happened on the way to the UK.
+You should also consider taking out insurance that covers the above additional costs because you are not entitled to free health care for illnesses that existed before you arrived in the UK or anything that happened on the way to the UK.

-Even if you are covered by the NHS for medical treatment, you may find that there are long waiting times of several months for services.
-An insurance policy which gives you access to private medical care could give you much quicker access to the treatment you need.
+Even if the NHS covers you for medical treatment, you may find that there are long waiting times of several months for services.
+An insurance policy that gives you access to private medical care could give you much quicker access to the treatment you need.

-If you already have medical insurance in your home country, check whether you can extend it to cover your stay in the UK, as well as looking at options available from UK insurers.
+If you already have medical insurance in your home country, check whether you can extend it to cover your stay in the UK and look at options available from UK insurers.